Abir-H26/Master-thesis-------Robotic-workflow-optimization/README.md

 <p>
   From a large inventory of robot settings, I retained only parameters with a direct physical impact on fluid flow.
-Representative liquids were prepared to span a controlled range of viscosities and surface tensions, enabling robust statistical and ML modeling.
+Representative liquids were prepared to span a controlled range of physical liquid properties, enabling robust statistical and ML modeling.
 </p>

 <h3>Design of Experiments (DoE)</h3>